sane/sane/docs.md

 ### Websockets

 To get websocket support for your Sane App simply install https://github.com/huafu/ember-data-sails.
 This will turned into an addon soon.
-In the meantime just add `app.import('vendor/js/sails.io.js');` to your `Brocfile.js` and the following lines to your `ApplicationAdapter`.
+In the meantime just add the following lines to your `ApplicationAdapter`.

 ```js
 //client/app/adapters/application.js